 The primary difference appears to be that Voc Rehab wants to avoid dealing with attorneys in the Administrative Review process where some of its more idiotic and dimwitted counselors violate veterans’ due process right to proper retraining benefits because they are lazy, stupid or dishonest.

 Another bigger problem here is that the M28R manual wrongly demands the conclusion of an Administrative Review should a veteran submit an appeal in the middle of the review.
 As I just explained, there is a huge gray area about what exactly constitutes an appeal much less a “formal appeal” that precludes review at Voc Rehab.

 For the life of me, I cannot figure out how Voc Rehab concluded it had the authority to mandate such a restrictive policy without Notice and Comment Rulemaking.
 This overreach has at least harmed a few veterans that I know of, and I am sure many others.

 This abyss of filing a written notice that you disagree and the “formal appeal” certified to the Board is tricky business, and I hope Voc Rehab figures it out.

-It is a work in progress, and I am hoping to get some clarity from VA on this subject very soon.
+It is a work in progress, and I am hoping to get some clarity from the VA on this subject very soon.
 And while I do that, at least you will be able to better navigate your review request.